-Journey to the sacred shores of Lago Atitlán for a week of yoga, meditation, ceremony and transformation.
+Journey to the sacred shores of Lake Atitlán for a week of yoga, meditation, ceremony and transformation.

 Discover a deep connection to the heart of the Earth, and your own heart.
 Relax and renew in our little piece of paradise.

-For a PERSONAL RETREAT, please contact me to inquire about dates!
+For a PERSONAL RETREAT, please contact me to work out the details!

 We offer two distinctive locations to fit your budget and style.